 The death claim must be filed within one year of the worker’s date of death.28

 Every effort is made to return an injured worker to his or her prior job after an injury has stabilized.
-However, an injured worker is entitled to vocational rehabilitation benefits if he or she cannot return to work.29
+However, an injured worker is entitled to vocational rehabilitation and training benefits if he or she cannot return to work.29

 An injured worker should fill out an Application for Reimbursement of Claim Related Travel Expenses to claim mileage reimbursement.31